5 Days in Iceland: Ultimate Iceland Winter Itinerary

 You’ll be paired up with a local guide who will take you to 4-5 restaurants and food stalls around Reykjavik.
 During the tour, you will get to try a variety of local specialties, including Arctic char and the famous Icelandic hot dog!

 We loved hearing stories about Iceland from our tour guide who grew up in Reykjavik!
+It was the perfect introduction to Iceland for our first evening.

 Day 2: Explore Reykjavik & Northern Lights Hunting

-To start your morning, go for a drive around town and head towards the Grótta Island Lighthouse.
+Then, go for a drive around town and head towards the Grótta Island Lighthouse.
 The lighthouse is located on the outskirts of Reykjavik.
-If it’s not too cold, it’s a beautiful place to walk around and enjoy nature.
+If it’s not too cold, it’s a beautiful place to walk around and enjoy nature!

-After visiting the lighthouse, head to the National Museum of Iceland to learn more about Icelandic history, culture, religion, and more!
 The museum is located right outside the city center next to the University of Iceland.
-Opening hours are from 10am to 5pm daily, and it costs ~$18 for an adult ticket.
+Opening hours are from 10am to 5pm daily, and it costs ~$20 for an adult ticket.

 By now, you’ve probably worked up an appetite.
 Head back into the city center and grab lunch at Reykjavik Chips.
 This place has incredible fish and chips with tons of yummy sauces!
+We had to talk ourselves out of going back a second time!!

-Hunt for the Northern Lights
+Evening: Hunt for the Northern Lights

 Alright, you’ve waited long enough!
 Tonight, you will go hunting for the famous Aurora Borealis, aka the Northern Lights!
 This is a must-do on any Iceland winter itinerary.